jvs/sourcer/README.rst

             self.statements = Statement(indent) // Some(Tokens.Newline)

         def __repr__(self):
-            # In this case, we'll just put a space between each statement and
+            # In this case, we'll put a space between each statement and enclose
-            # enclose the whole block in curly braces.
-This will make it easy
+            # the whole block in curly braces.
+This will make it easy for us to
-            # for use to tell if our parse results look right.
+            # tell if our parse results look right.
             return '{%s}' % ' '.join(repr(i) for i in self.statements)

     def Statement(indent):
-        # We'll say there are two ways to get a statement:
+        # Let's say there are two ways to get a statement:
-        # - See an inline-statement with the current indentation.
+        # - Get an inline-statement with the current indentation.
-        # - See a block that is indented farther than the current indentation.
+        # - Get a block that is indented farther than the current indentation.
         return (CurrentIndent(indent) >> InlineStatement
             | IncreaseIndent(indent) ** Block)

     def CurrentIndent(indent):
+        # The point of this function is to return a parsing expression that
-        # If the current indent is the empty string, then we don't need to
+        # matches the current indent (which is provided as an argument).
-        # consume an input.
-(We don't have tokens for zero-indentation.)
-        # So in this case, we use ``Return``.
-Otherwise, we need to match the
-        # current indentation, so we simply return it.
         return Return('') if indent == '' else indent

     def IncreaseIndent(current):